 Bishop’s Waltham Photographic Society is still growing steadily but remaining true to its ethos of supporting and developing the photographic skills of members and others in the community.

-Currently the Society is meeting online via Zoom which has proved very successful through 2020 and will continue at least until May.
+The Society is currently meeting online via Zoom, which has proved very successful through 2020/21 and will continue until at least the end of March 2022.
 Indeed our programme of events has developed further and has been very well received by members.

 In addition to the regular monthly meetings, we organise around six workshops a year, a number of field trips to a wide range of venues and an annual exhibition.

-The Society promotes a friendly and informal atmosphere in which we can all enjoy our shared experiences and share our combined skills.
+The Society promotes a friendly and informal atmosphere where we can all enjoy our shared experiences and share our combined skills.

 Prospective members are very welcome to join a meeting to see how it all works.
 Those who simply want to join may download an application form from this page.